 Do you ever crave bran muffins?
 I do.
 I love a good bran muffin, and it’s hard to get one in Btown.
 Last week, I was on the hunt for one.
 After trying 4 bakeries or shops that should sell a bran muffin in the morning hours, I gave up and decided to go to the grocery store and buy the ingredients to make a few batches at home.
-After a couple of tries, I came up with this combination.
+After a couple of tries, I came up with this recipe for Buttermilk Bran Muffins.
 The result?
 A not too heavy, not too light muffin that has just the right balance of sweet, fiber and flavor.
 Way better than anything sold on the shelf of a store.
 Oh, and unless you are buying from a local store, it was probably baked in Wisconsin.
 Not that I have anything against Wisconsin.Make two batches and freeze one, just in case you get a craving and want a good bran muffin for breakfast.
 Or lunch.
 Or dinner.

 You’re going to love these.